VOCABULARY FOR CHAMPIONS

 Over 2,000 Words and Activities to Improve Your Reading, Writing, Speaking, Test-taking, and Resume-building Skills

-A Vocabulary-builder Workbook for Students and Young Adults
+A Vocabulary Workbook for Students and Young Adults

-Clear here to read the full review from BookLife.com for Vocabulary for Champions.
 The review is listed below the book's description.
-The review will appear in the March 9th print issue of Publishers Weekly.
+The review appeared in the March 9th print issue of Publishers Weekly.
 Here are quotes from BookLife's review of Vocabulary for Champions:

 "Longtime teacher Oswald assembles a genuinely useful and enjoyable vocabulary-building guide."

 "Teens and adults at all stages of life can benefit from this well-constructed workbook for learning mid-level English vocabulary."

 "This breezy, fast-moving, guide can help anyone looking to build their word power."